msikma/bwtoolsdata/readme.md

 ### In-game colors

 Colors work quite inconsistently in StarCraft.
 There are two sets of color codes: one for briefing messages (and map names), and one for in-game chat messages.
-These each have their quirks that can be different between Brood War (v1.16.1 and below) and Remastered.
+These each have their quirks that are different between Brood War (v1.16.1 and below) and Remastered.

 Here's a list of all colors: